waywardgeek/infnoise/README.md

 treated as a digital signal, but in this case, it is used as an analog singal.
 Care should be taken not to load the OUT signal significantly.

+### Provable Entropy, Based on Thermal Noise

+The RMS thermal noise generated by a resistor of value R is:

+    Vnoise = sqrt(4*Kb*T*deltaF*R)

+where Kb is Boltzmann's constant 1.3806504×10-23 J/K, T is temperature in Kelvin (about 293 for room temperature), and deltaF is the frequency range of noise being measured.

+For the V1 version of the INM boards above, the op-amp has an 8MHz unit gain crossover, and a low load negative input with 10K Ohms in parallel with 8.2K Ohms, which  is 4.5K Ohms.
+Vnoise up to unity crossover is about 24uV, and gets amplified by the op-amp gain K of 1.82 to about 40uV, and held on a 220pF capacitor.
+A 40uV change on the hold capacitors results in a current of about 55,000 electrons, so the hold capacitors are able to capture about 15 bits of resolution of this noise signal, which gets amplified by K and combined with later noise samples in the hold capacitors every cycle.
+The capacitors s hold about 2^31 different charge levels in the range of 0.3V to 3V.
+This is effectively a 31-bit register which we multiply by 1.82 every cycle and add a 15 bit noise signal.
+This results in entropy shifted out just slightly less than log2(1.82), since  this entropy compression does not result in 100% pure entropy (just very close).

+changes the output of the comparator several cycles later.
+Each cycle, this 15-bit noise signal is added in, far in excess of the log2(K) of entropy we shift out, enabling us to concentrate entropy in the hold capacitors, which hold over 2^32 electrons when discharging from the design range of 3V to 0.3V.
+Note that we are not assuming successive noise samples of this 8MHz noise, when measured at 480KHz, will be completely uncorrelated, but only that concentrating a 15-bit representation of sequential samples will have a few bits of "surprise", which is log2(1/probability of guessing the next sample).

 ### Analisys of Analog Modular Multiplication

 Consider a traditional zener TRNG: